Guitar Anatomy – Parts of a Guitar

 Ever stared at your guitar and thought, “What on earth is that thingamajig called?” or “Why does my guitar have a belly button?”

 Fear not!
-We’re about to embark on a mystery tour of your guitar’s anatomy, explaining each part in a way that even your grandma would get.
+We’re about to take you on a tour of your guitar’s anatomy, explaining each part in a way that even your grandmother can understand.

 Neck & Fretboard